 Tara, the ancient seat of the High Kings of Ireland is constantly revealing more of its secrets.
-It is a vast archaeological site which is being continually investigated with non-intrusive geophysical surveys, that have revealed a huge wooden henge, much bigger than Stonehenge in England, measuring some 170 metres in diameter, which suggests Tara was possibly more important too at that time.
-This monument which would have been similar in size to the current Croke Park Stadium and would of had a huge impact on the skyline at the top of this hill already visible to the surrounding areas for miles.
+It is a vast archaeological site which is being continually investigated with non-intrusive geophysical surveys, one of which revealed a huge wooden henge, much bigger than Stonehenge in England, measuring some 170 metres in diameter, which suggests Tara was possibly an even more important site at that time.
+This monument which would have been similar in size to our modern Croke Park Stadium, would of had a huge impact on the skyline at the top of this hill already visible to the surrounding areas for mile around.
 It enclosed the Rath of the Synods, the Mound of the Hostages and several standing stones including the Lia Fáil or Stone of Destiny and an ancient coronation stone which was believed to have roared three times, when the true king of Ireland struck it with his sword....

 You can view a far more informed and detailed description of Tara and its significance by award winning documentary maker Mairéid O'Sullivan below.

 10 Other things to do and see near Tara....

 1 Newgrange, or Brú na Bóinne as it is known in Irish, is not far from here and Ireland's most historic monument.
 It predates the Pyramids of Egypt and is still precisely aligned to the Winter Soltice on the 21st of December some 5000 years later.

 2 Navan is a lovely old market town and birth place of Francis Beaufort who invented the Beaufort windscale.

 3 Take the back road to Slane signposted Duleek and explore the river Boyne by walking along one of the many lovely tow paths that were once part of the Boyne Navigation System.